wkentaro/pytorch-fcn/README.md

 ## Speed

-It is ~4 times faster than [FCN implemented with Chainer](https://github.com/wkentaro/fcn), measuring with Titan X Pascal.
+It is ~4 times faster than [FCN implemented with Chainer](https://github.com/wkentaro/fcn), measuring on Titan X Pascal.

 ```bash
 % ./speedtest.py --gpu 0 --times 1000